Mrs Mactivity

 Year 3 and 4 Mixed Age Geography – European Region Study: Paris

-How to use our mixed-age Geography scheme of work
+How to use the Year 3 and 4 mixed-age Geography cycle

-In the second year, all pupils in Years 3 and 4 follow the Cycle B blocks of lessons.
-This prevents repetition and ensures a broad, balanced geography curriculum.
+In the first year of the cycle, pupils follow the Cycle A geography blocks.
+In the second year, pupils follow the Cycle B blocks.
+This prevents repetition and ensures that pupils in mixed age lower KS2 classes experience a broad and balanced geography curriculum.

 Click here to view the unit outcomes in the single-age version.